Addiction Treatment

 You Can Reclaim Your Life

 With determination, perseverance, and willingness, it is possible to overcome addiction and live an empowered, healthy life.
-If you’re ready to embark on a path to recovery, I invite you to call my office for a 15-minute phone consultation.
+If you’re ready to embark on a path to recovery, I invite you to send me a message through the secure Contact form.
 I can answer questions you may have about addiction treatment and my practice.